brillout/wildcard-api/docs/intro.template.md

 That's the only thing Wildcard does:
 It makes functions defined on the server "callable" in the browser.
 That's it.
-Wildcard takes care of the HTTP request and serialization.
-How you retrieve/mutate data is up to you and you can use SQL, ORM, NoSQL, etc.
+Wildcard takes care of HTTP requests and serialization, how you retrieve/mutate data is up to you.

 #### Contents